Codepath

 Assume N represents the number of nodes in the tree.

-• Time Complexity: O(N) because we must visit each node once during the traversal.
+• Time Complexity: O(N) because we traverse each node exactly once.

 Fork me on GitHub